 In addition to delivering beautiful bouquets all year round, Marie and Christina also hold various courses.
 In the autumn, for example, you can learn to tie your own Advent wreath, and in the spring you can even come out with them and learn how to prepare your own cutting garden.

-See all the courses at Vildevioler here.
+See all the courses at Vildevioler here (in Danish).

 We hope this little writing can help extend the life of your flower bouquets :-)